zilliztech/milvus-backup/README.md

 ```

 ## Command Line

-milvus-backup establish CLI based on cobra.
+Milvus-backup establish CLI based on cobra.
 Use the following command to see the usage.

 ```
 export GOLANG_PROTOBUF_REGISTRATION_CONFLICT=warn && ./milvus-backup --help
 ```